Ship insurer warns of Iranian oil breaching sanctions at UAE port

 The insurer said it “cannot provide insurance to vessels which load Iranian cargo in such circumstances and cover will cease in its entirety if such cargo is loaded”.

-The report comes as U.S. lawmakers, keen for Washington to take a harder line with Tehran on its nuclear program, press ahead with a plan for more sanctions on Iran.
+The report comes as U.S. lawmakers, keen for Washington to take a harder line with Tehran on its nuclear programme, press ahead with a plan for more sanctions on Iran.

-West of England said that documentation of barrels labeled as originating from Basra in Iraq, and which stopped over at Khor Fakkan, should not be taken at face value.
+West of England said that documentation of barrels labelled as originating from Basra in Iraq, and which stopped over at Khor Fakkan, should not be taken at face value.

 “There is evidence of a sophisticated smuggling operation and those responsible may go to considerable lengths to disguise the true origin of the cargo,” the insurer said in the letter on its website.